Trustees and governors at Talbot House

 What is the role of a board of trustees?

-The board are there to make decisions about the overall mission and direction of the charity.
+The board are there to make decisions about the strategy and overall direction of the charity.
 They are there to hold the management team to account and are ultimately responsible for governance in the organisation.
-We frequently take a skills audit of our board and are interested in having a board of trustees which gives us a good range of experience.
-Our current board of trustees is made up of parents and individuals with experience in local authority, finance, law and careers.
+We frequently take a skills audit of our board and are interested in having trustees who gives us a good range of expertise and skill.
+Our current board of trustees is made up of parents and individuals with experience in local authority, education, social care, law and young people.